bevy-cheatbook/bevy-cheatbook/src/contributing.md

 Be civil.
 If you need a code of conduct, have a look at Bevy's.

+## Bevy version

+The book is targeted at the latest bevy release (0.4).

+However, content that covers newer additions in bevy git, is also welcome!

+It needs to be clearly marked.

+Anything that exists in both the release version and the git version, should be written for the release version.

 ## Example Code

 All code that uses Bevy APIs should live under `src/code_bevy_release` or `src/code_bevy_master`, depending on the version of Bevy used.